Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software Package Ecosystems: Implications

 \subsection{Implications for Researchers}

+\textbf{Researchers should expand research into bindings across software domains.} The efficacy of \BindFind in identifying and analyzing bindings~(Section~\ref{sec:RQ1}) underscores a rich avenue for further exploration.
+We suggest researchers apply \BindFind in broader contexts, extending its use to examine areas such as web development frameworks.
+This extension could provide valuable insights into how bindings enhance software library interoperability across various domains.
+Researchers can reuse our replication package~\citep{datarepo} which contains a dataset of 250,668 bindings and their host names identified by \BindFind.

-\textbf{Researchers should further investigate the differences between officially and community-maintained bindings.} Our results show that community-maintained bindings and officially-maintained bindings have a different coverage and technical lag~(Section~\ref{sec:RQ3}).
+\textbf{Researchers should further investigate the differences between \seqsplit{officially-maintained} bindings and community-maintained bindings.} Our results show that community-maintained bindings and officially-maintained bindings have different coverages, delays, and technical lags~(Section~\ref{sec:RQ3}).
 Future studies should investigate what causes these differences.
 One factor could be simply financial incentives (e.g., because contributors to officially maintained bindings work for the company driving the binding), but there could also be socio-technical factors.
 For example, developers may be more motivated to contribute to officially-maintained bindings as such contributions are considered more valuable or prestigious.
-In addition, future studies should investigate how the communication between community-maintained bindings and the source library can be improved.
+In addition, future studies should investigate how the communication between developers of community-maintained bindings and the host library can be improved.

-\textbf{Researchers should not simply use keyword searching approaches to select ML libraries.} During the identification process of ML libraries from the selected repositories, we noticed that 118 out of 299~(39\%) repositories that contained ML keywords were not from ML libraries.
-These non-ML libraries provide supplemental tools, datasets, tutorials, etc. Notably, there are 10 out of 299~(3\%) repositories that provide datasets or pre-trained models like \libfmt{TensorFlow Datasets}~\cite{tensorflowdatasets}, and 12 out of 299~(4\%) repositories provide visualization tools like \libfmt{TensorWatch}~\cite{tensorwatch2019eics}.

-\textbf{Researchers should study automatic matching tools for releases of ecosystem bindings to match with releases of their source library.} It is a complex task to identify which releases of the source library are supported by an ecosystem binding.
+\textbf{Researchers should study automatic matching tools for releases of ecosystem bindings to match with releases of their host library.} It is a complex and tedious task to identify which host library release is supported by an ecosystem binding.
 Automatic version matching tools for ecosystem bindings can help developers to find a suitable release without going through all the related files of a binding~(like we did in Section~\ref{sec:RQ3}) or trying the releases one by one in their project.